Wide Attention Is The Way Forward For Transformers?: Results

 On the matching task (\Cref{table:listops}, right), there's a small difference in performance between wide and deep networks with the three averages being within 0.1\% of each other.
 Two models perform better by $>$1\% when deepest than widest: Linformer (+1.4\%) and Longformer (+3.1\%).
 Three models perform better by $>$1\% when widest than deepest: Performer (+1.3\%), Sinkhorn (+1.7\%), and Synthesizer (+1.2)\%.

 The results in \Cref{table:tct,table:listops} demonstrate some general trends.
-First, for some attention types, the original 6-8 model aspect ratio never shows optimal performance, \textit{eg.} the original Transformer model.
+First, for some attention types, the original 6-8 model aspect ratio never shows optimal performance, \textit{e.g.} the original Transformer model.
 Second, the nature of the task seems to affect the impact of going wider.
 Listops saw significant increases compared to the others, perhaps this is due to hierarchical reasoning benefiting from more attention heads.
 Overall, we would like to highlight the following observations from our results:

-\begin{itemize} \item \emph{Wide Transformer networks typically offer equal or greater accuracy on a range of classification tasks with different sequence lengths.} \item Some tasks significantly benefit from going wide.
+\begin{itemize} \item \emph{Wide Transformer networks typically offer equal or sometimes greater accuracy on a range of classification tasks with different sequence lengths.} \item Increases in accuracy are task dependant.
 Listops had an average accuracy increase of $1.5\%$ when going wide, whereas all the others had changes of $<0.5\%$. \item The attention mechanism has some effect on whether wider or deeper is better with Longformer and Sinkhorn being more sensitive to the model aspect ratio.
 We provide possible explanations for these outliers in \Cref{sec:theory}. \end{itemize}